MikeHopley/ftl-ships-guide/stealth-b.md

 ## Upgrade strategy

-The ideal upgrade path is:

-* Cloaking-3
-* Hacking
-* Shields

 Spend your first 50 scrap on cloaking-3.
-This lets you kill most enemies before they can fire, by cloaking first.
-The Glaive falls off hard against 2 shields, so try to get extra offence before sector 3.
-Hacking is by far the best option.

-If a large reward takes you well over 50 scrap, an interesting transposition may be possible.
-You could jump to an adjacent store and buy hacking first, and cloaking-3 afterwards.
-With a few drones, hacking serves as both immediate defence and long-term security.
-If hacking is not available, this might instead be an opportunity to buy a cheap weapon, or perhaps backup battery.

-If hacking is not offered, generally buy shields at the first opportunity.
-Buying shields significantly increases your chance to find hacking later.
-Also consider buying backup battery.
-If the next store is selling systems, its chance to sell hacking is *approximately*:

-* 33% if you bought no systems
-* 40% if you have backup battery
-* 50% if you have shields
-* 60% if you have both

-The most difficult choice is between shields and a weapon.
-Usually take shields.
-Even a Burst Laser 2 is somewhat risky without shields, because unlike hacking it can miss.
-Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you kill 3-shield enemies in sector 4.

-2-power weapons are very expensive to get online (165 scrap for weapons-6 and power), so prefer 1-power weapons.
-Spending less scrap on weapons gives you a better chance to switch into hacking later, or just upgrade your shields sooner.

-Also consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
-For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.
+In some **extremely** specific cases you could buy hacking first (e.g. lots of free stuff including drone parts, forced into a store…).

+With cloaking-3, you are quite safe until sector 3.
+In most fights, you can cloak immediately and kill them before they fire a shot.

+Your next priorities are shields and some offensive improvement, ideally hacking.
+Shields alone are enough for sector 3, especially if you upgrade them.
+In sector 4, typically about half the enemies will have 3 shields; but it’s possible that *every* enemy will have 3 shields.

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.

+### Choosing between shields and hacking

+You obviously want both, but most likely you won’t be able to buy them both at the same store.

+I prefer hacking first if possible.
+Shields are much easier to find (as a forced system), and hacking is the most efficient offensive option.
+Efficiency may matter, because two-power weapons are very expensive to get online, and you want the offence in time for sector 4.

+You cannot afford to be picky.
+If a store is offering shields but not hacking, you **must** buy the shields.
+Going into sector 3 with *neither* system is extremely dangerous.

+Shields are safer for sector 3, because they protect you better against the most dangerous fights.
+Hacking is safer for sector 4, because it gives you a way to win fights.

+The only reason *not* to buy and upgrade shields is that offence in sector 4 may be a problem.
+A 1-power weapon solves that problem.
+Therefore I would take shields plus (say) an Ion Blast, instead of buying hacking (unless I could afford both systems).

+Also consider replacing the Glaive with another weapon that you can get online sooner.
+For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.
+You definitely need shields here.

 ## Specific weapon tactics